ASE A4 Steering Suspension Practice Test

 Answer B is wrong.
 To check the gear housing for leaks, hold the steering wheel against its stop and check fluid pressure against specifications.
 Do not hold the wheel in this position for long.
 Power steering systems reach pressures above 1000 lbs per square inch.

 Answer C is wrong.
-Never hold the shutoff valve closed for more than 5 seconds unless instructed to do so by the manufacturer.
+Never hold the shutoff valve closed for more than 5 seconds unless instructed by the manufacturer.
 It causes the fluid to overheat, possibly damaging the power steering pump, pressure hoses, and seals.

 Answer D is wrong.
 Check the flow control valve's operation with the shutoff valve in the open position and record the reading at 1000 RPM and 3000 RPM.
 Compare these two readings against specifications.